-Mining began at Graysill Mines in 1945 with miners looking for uranium.
+Mining began at Graysill Mines, Colorado in 1945 with miners looking for uranium.
 There are only a few buildings remaining in this old mining town northwest of Durango.

 An old vanadium and uranium mining town.
 It wasn’t until 1945 after scientists had harnessed uranium to make atomic power that the uranium rush was on.
 New prospectors with Jeeps and Geiger counters hit the Four Corners area looking for riches.